Auditions

 -

-This production will be directed by Chris Patton, with Music Direction by Matthew Primm and Choreography by Jenayeda Shephard.
+This production will be directed by Chris Patton, with Music Direction by Matthew Primm and Choreography by Rachel Peterson.

 Rehearsals will take place at the Cain Center for the Arts in Cornelius.